 I am not asking you to run after people around you with a fishing net.
 I am saying be receptive to those signals and stop searching for people; they are already there.

-If you know other ways please add in comments.
+Are you still wondering that why do we need life partner?
+Do you know other ways to find a life partner, please add in comments.
 I would really appreciate that.